 The Company has SERP which is intended to supplement payments due to participants upon retirement under the Company's other qualified plans.
 The Company credits the participant's account on an annual basis for an amount equal to employer contributions that would have otherwise been allocated to the participant's account under the tax-qualified plans were it not for limitations imposed by the IRS or the participation in the non-funded deferred compensation plan.
-Eligible employees include participants of the non-funded deferred compensation plan.
-Eligible employees include participants of the non-funded deferred compensation plan.
 Eligible employees include participants of the non-funded deferred compensation plan and employees whose benefits were limited as a result of IRS regulations.
 As of December 31, 2023 and 2022, the liability related to the SERP was \$5,483,000 and \$4,665,000, respectively, and was included in other liabilities.
 The Company's required contribution to the SERP for the years ended December 31, 2023, 2022 and 2021 was \$643,000, \$950,000, and \$858,000, respectively.
 The participant receives an earnings credit at a rate equal to 50 percent of the Company's return on average equity.
-Total expense for the years ended December 31, 2023, 2021 for the SERP was \$267,000, \$159,000, and \$164,000, respectively.
+Total expense for the years ended December 31, 2023, 2022, and 2021 for the SERP was \$267,000, \$159,000, and \$164,000, respectively.